Insomnia? Try improving your “sleep hygiene”

 “Sleep hygiene” refers to habits or routines that can help you to have a good night’s sleep.
 Insomnia and other sleeping problems are often caused by bad habits that have developed over many years.

-1. Have a regular bedtime & a regular wake up time.
+1. Have a regular bedtime and a regular wake up time.
 This includes the weekends as well.
 A routine helps to regulate the body clock, so that you will become sleepy at the same time every night.

 2. Avoid all stimulants 3 hours before bedtime.
 Stimulants include caffeine, chocolate, nicotine and computers before bed.
 Removing stimulants will allow the body and mind to relax in preparation for bedtime.